History Hans Högman

 At the end of the name

 There are two principles how the farm names were used as a complement to people’s names.
-In most places the farm name was placed last in a person’s name, for example Anders i Backen (Anders from Backen and Kerstin Bengtsdotter vid Dammen (Kerstin Bengtsdotter from Dammen).
+In most places the farm name was placed last in a person’s name, for example Anders i Backen (Anders from the farm Backen) and Kerstin Bengtsdotter vid Dammen (Kerstin Bengtsdotter from the farm Dammen).

 In front of the name

-In Dalarna province (and surrounding areas) on the other hand the farm name were placed in front of a person’s first name, for example Grudd Olof Bengtsson (from the farm Grudd), Busk Margit Jonsson (from the fam Busk) and Damm Anna Persdotter (from the farm Damm).
-In certain areas there could be many persons with the same name, i.e. person with the same first and last name.
-Hereby, the use of farm names to separate persons with identical first and last names.
-When the practice of farm names as being part of a person’s name once was established it followed the farm.
-So when a man got married to a woman and that woman had inherited a farm and the couple then settled down on the woman’s farm the husband took the farm name of that farm.
+In Dalarna province (and surrounding areas), on the other hand, the farm name was placed in front of a person’s first name as a genitive attributive word, for example, Grudd Olof Bengtsson (from the farm Grudd), Busk Margit Jonsson (from the farm Busk), and Damm Anna Persdotter (from the farm Damm).
+In certain areas there could be many persons with the same name, i.e., people with the same first and last name.
+Hereby, the use of farm names was used to separate persons with identical first and last names.
+When the practice of farm names as being part of a person’s name once was established, it followed the farm.
+So when a man got married to a woman and that woman had inherited a farm, and the couple then settled down on the woman’s farm, the husband took the farm name of that farm.
 That means that he changed his name to include the new farm name in his full name instead of his old farm name.
-For example if Grudd Olof Bengtsson married Damm Anna Persdotter and then settled down at her farm Damm then Olof’s full name now would be Damm Olof Bengtsson instead of Grudd Olof Bengtsson.
+For example, if Grudd Olof Bengtsson married Damm Anna Persdotter and then settled down at her farm Damm, then Olof’s full name now would be Damm Olof Bengtsson instead of Grudd Olof Bengtsson.
 The end of the Patronymic Era

 Surnames of children born out of wedlock

-There were no set rules in giving surnames to children born out of wedlock.
-If the father was known, the child in most cases got a patronymic name after the father's first name.
-If the father had a family name, the child would probably get the same family name.
-If the father was unknown, "fader okänd" in the birth records, the child would be given another surname.
-If the mother had a family name, then the child could adopt that name.
-Or adopt a patronymic name after the maternal grandfather’s first name.
-It also happened that the child could get a metronomic name after its mother's first name.
-If the mother's first name were Karin then the child’s name would be, for example, Eva Karinsdotter.
-If it were a boy, the name would be Karl Karinsson.
-Karinsdotter means daughter of Karin and Karinsson - son of Karin.
+There were no set rules for giving surnames to children born out of wedlock.
+If the father was "known," the child would generally receive a patronymic based on the father's first name.
+If the father had a family name, the child would probably inherit this name.
+If the father was “unknown” ("fader okänd" in the birth records), the child usually received a different surname.
+If the mother had a family name, the child could inherit it.
+If not, adopt a patronymic name based on the maternal grandfather’s first name.
+The child could also receive a surname based on the mother's first name, known as a metronymic.
+If the mother was named Karin, the child could be given the name Karinsdotter if it was a girl or Karinsson if it was a boy.
+Karinsdotter means daughter of Karin and Karinsson, son of Karin.

-Males: Anders became Andrew, Nils became Nels, Bernt became Bent, Karl or Carl became Charles, Gustav became Gust etc. Females: Karin became Karen, Maria became Mary, Anna became Anne, Märta became Martha, Kristina became Christine etc. The surname Svensson became Swanson or Swenson, Bergström became Bergstrom, Bengtsson became Benson, Johansson became Johnson, Söderlund became Soderlund, Andersson became Anderson (with one "s").
-Some even translated their family name into English, for example Östman into Eastman, Högman into Highman, Stål into Steel, Ljungdahl into Youngdahl etc. Another group completely changed their surnames and adopted typical American names like Wilson, Rodgers, Brown and Harrison etc.
+Males: Anders became Andrew, Nils became Nels, Bernt became Bent, Karl or Carl became Charles, Gustav became Gust, etc. Females: Karin became Karen, Maria became Mary, Anna became Anne, Märta became Martha, Kristina became Christine, etc. The surname Svensson became Swanson or Swenson, Bergström became Bergstrom, Bengtsson became Benson, Johansson became Johnson, Söderlund became Soderlund, and Andersson became Anderson (with one "s").
+Some even translated their family name into English, for example, Östman into Eastman, Högman into Highman, Stål into Steel, Ljungdahl into Youngdahl, etc. Another group completely changed their surnames and adopted typical American names like Wilson, Rodgers, Brown, Harrison, etc.

 Related Links

-Naming practice - Christian names Swedish Names, Swedish first names Names in Sweden (SCB)
+Name laws in Sweden Naming practice - Christian names About First and Middle Names in Sweden Ship manifests Swedish Names, Swedish first names Names in Sweden (SCB)

 Source References